top of page

 Who I Am

 I am an artist, a builder of instruments, and a translator of subtle patterns.
 My work begins with wood, but it’s never just about wood.
-I design living instruments — not only to project sound, but to reflect presence, intention, and soul.
+I design living instruments, not only to project sound, but to reflect presence, intention, and soul.

-I am not driven by tradition or technology, but by resonance — the kind that echoes between the player and the object, the kind that holds memory and breathes with you.
+I am not driven by tradition or technology, but by resonance.
+The kind that echoes between the player and the object, the kind that holds memory and breathes with you.

 My practice is one of observation, intuition, and quiet rebellion.
-I work slowly, intentionally, and closely with the material — not to shape it, but to listen to how it wants to be shaped.
+I work slowly, intentionally, and closely with the material, not to shape it, but to listen to how it wants to be shaped.

 What I Build

 I create instruments that live in the space between hand and machine.
 Every surface might pass through both: the intuition of a chisel, the precision of a generative waveform.
-I use tools — CNC, parametric design, AI — not as shortcuts, but as extensions of perception.
+I use tools, CNC, parametric design, AI.
+Not as shortcuts, but as extensions of perception.
 These are not cold processes; they are mirrors of intent, sculpted in another dimension.

 My work flows across three branches: